Annual Percentage Rate

 Maximum interest rate

-In Switzerland, the maximum interest rate for consumer loans is set by the Federal Council (in the Ordinance to the Consumer Credit Act).
-The current effective maximum interest rate is 10%.
-Interest rates that exceed this 10% are illegal and are referred to as "fraud interest". interest rates".
+In Switzerland, the maximum interest rate for consumer loans (cash loan) and overdraft credit (e.g. credit cards) is set by the Federal Council (in the Ordinance to the Consumer Credit Act).
+Interest rates that exceed the set limit are illegal.